westcoastjoe/R_DAVIS_in_class_project/README.md

 Jonas

 What do you study (or hope to study)?
-Toxicology of chemical threat ageInts
+Toxicology of chemical threat agents

 What's one interesting fact about you?
 I love studying mushrooms